What happened to Cordy and Buffy the Summer after Graduation? Prequel to ‘Making the Quota’. Pairings:

 “Completely,” her mother replied.

 “Uh, doing what, exactly?”
 Buffy asked cautiously. “’Cause what I know about art, you could draw on the back of a postage stamp.
 Show me some famous paintings and the only one I’d recognise is the Moaning Lisa.”

-She’d only held one job in her life so far, serving in an LA diner, and hadn’t enjoyed the experience one little bit.
+She’d only held two jobs in her life so far, one as a Vegas cloakroom attendant, the other serving in an LA diner, and hadn’t enjoyed the experience one little bit.
 On the other hand, her mother’s customers probably didn’t include assholes who pinched her butt.
 Hopefully.